...

 • Ridesharing only where public transport is absent, ideally filling all seats.

 At city scale, the greenest options are still the oldest: walking and cycling.
-They cut emissions to nearly zero, give you more contact with real neighborhoods, and are often faster than taxis in dense cores.
+They cut emissions to nearly zero, give you more contact with real neighborhoods, and are often faster than taxis in dense urban cores.

 Look for: